25prabhu10/notes/docs/Languages/Python/Python.md

 # (quotient without floating point) i.e. 17/3 is 5.66667 but 17//3 is 5 using _ we can add the value the previous answer i.e. new + _

-# The "pass"  statement does nothing.
+# The "pass"  statement does nothing
 pass

 print(r"C:\some\name")  # r used to to differentiate \name form \n